jwe4ec/ttt-p1-main-analysis/README.md

 - [Network Analyses](#network-analyses)
 - [Machine Learning](#machine-learning)

-## Project Overview

-Phase I of Project TRACK to TREAT (TTT) aims to use parameters from network models estimated from ecological momentary assessment (EMA) data to predict 3-month changes in depression symptoms and related constructs in depressed adolescents.
-Phase I, an observational study, consisted of a baseline Qualtrics survey, 21 days of EMA (5 pings per day), and another Qualtrics survey 3 months later.

 ## Centralized Data Cleaning

-Data, initial code, and documentation relevant to centralized data cleaning for Phase I of TTT are stored in the `MSS/Schleider_Lab/jslab/TRACK to TREAT` folder on the [FSMResFiles](https://www.feinberg.northwestern.edu/it/services/server-storage-and-data/research-data-storage.html) server at [Northwestern University Feinberg School of Medicine](https://www.feinberg.northwestern.edu/).

 The initial centralized data cleaning code was drafted by [Michael Mullarkey](https://github.com/mcmullarkey).
-The Centralized Data Cleaning section of the present repo houses [Jeremy Eberle](https://github.com/jwe4ec) and [Isaac Ahuvia](https://github.com/isaacahuvia)'s attempts to improve the code for greater reproducibility.
-For centralized data cleaning for Phase II of TTT, see the separate repo [ttt-p2-cleaning](https://github.com/jwe4ec/ttt-p2-cleaning).

 Lab staff who contributed to Phase I of TTT include former research coordinators Sharon Leong (formerly Chen) and Akash Shroff, and Laura Jans (research assistant at the time).

 ### Data

-Data collection is complete.

 #### Raw

 ##### From Qualtrics

-###### Screening Survey

-TODO

-###### Study Surveys

 Raw baseline and 3-month survey data are stored in the `/TRACK to TREAT/Data/Qualtrics Data/Raw Data` folder, which contains 18 CSV files obtained from Qualtrics (per Date Modified file metadata, presumably 6 files were obtained 6/16/20-5/20/21 and 12 files were obtained on 6/18/21).
 The Qualtrics cleaning script appears to focus on the latter 12 files (see below).